2 for 2: Ledecky wins her shortest, longest races at trials - WTMJ

 “I don’t even know how to put it into words,” Schmitt said.
 “He’s been a brother inside the pool and outside the pool.
 It helped me so much.
 Even now, when he’s not swimming, he’s a huge part of it.”

-“Katie is amazing,” Schmitt said.
-“As her teammate and her friend, I’m going to be right there along the way cheering her on.”

-Zach Harting earned his first trip to the Olympics with a victory in the men’s 200-meter butterfly.
+In other races on the fourth night of the trials, Zach Harting earned his first trip to the Olympics with a victory in the men’s 200 butterfly, while Alex Walsh won a thrilling race in the women’s 200 individual medley — the top three were separated by just four-hundredths of a second.

 Harting, a 23-year-old from Huntsville, Alabama, won with a time of 1:55.06 after a restless night.